 SPD Challenges: Unprocessed Trays at 0700 The Dirty Truth

-If you have managed SPD, you know the drill: Monday morning, dirty trays are at a minimum and things are generally “caught up”.
+If you have managed a Sterile Processing Department, you know the drill: Monday morning, dirty trays are at a minimum and things are generally “caught up”.
 Each day thereafter, the quantity of dirty, unprocessed trays increases exponentially, and you fall further behind.
-As the pile grows, so do physician complaints, case delays, errors, and “call ins” The weekend finally arrives and you pay a bunch of overtime to play catch up but come Monday, rinse and repeat!
+As the pile grows, so do physician complaints, case delays, errors, and “call-ins” The weekend finally arrives and you pay a bunch of overtime to play catch up but come Monday, rinse and repeat!
 It is undeniable that there is a direct correlation between unprocessed trays and many of the problems in SPD.
 Are you counting and tracking unprocessed surgical trays each morning?
 If not, we highly recommend you start asap!
 Here are 3 reasons why: